josi4/solarnode-handbook/docs/developers/osgi/blueprint.md

 ### Service References

-To make use of services published by SolarNode plugins, you declare a _reference_ to that service so you may refer to it in your own component.
-For example, imagine you wanted to use the [Placeholder Service](services/placeholder-service.md) in your component.
+To make use of services registered by SolarNode plugins, you declare a _reference_ to that service so you may refer to it elsewhere within the Blueprint XML.
+For example, imagine you wanted to use the [Placeholder Service](../services/placeholder-service.md) in your component.
 You would obtain a reference to that like this:

 ```xml
 <reference id="placeholderService"